-Certain of the non-vested stock awards include performance vesting conditions, which permit vesting to the extent that the Company achieves specified non-GAAP targets at the end of the measurement period.
+Certain of the restricted stock awards include performance vesting conditions, which permit vesting to the extent that the Company achieves specified non-GAAP targets at the end of the measurement period.
 Compensation expense is based on management's projections and the probability of achievement of those expectations, which requires considerable judgment.
 We record a cumulative adjustment to share-based compensation expense in periods that we change our estimate of the number of shares expected to vest.
 Additionally, we ultimately adjust the expense recognized to reflect the actual vested shares following the resolution of the performance conditions.

 Income Taxes.
 We account for income taxes in accordance with ASC 740-Income Taxes, which requires an asset and liability approach to financial accounting and reporting for income taxes.
-Accordingly, deferred tax assets and liabilities arise from the differences between the tax basis of an asset or liability and its reported amount in the consolidated financial statements.
+Accordingly, deferred tax assets and liabilities arise from the differences between the tax basis of an asset or liability and its reported amount in the audited Consolidated Financial Statements.
 Deferred tax amounts are determined using the tax rates expected to be in effect when the taxes will actually be paid or refunds received, as provided under currently enacted tax law.
 Valuation allowances are to be established when necessary to reduce deferred tax assets to the amount expected to be realized.
-We currently have a \$3.3 million valuation allowance against certain of our deferred tax assets as we believe it is more likely than not that we will not realize such assets in future periods as we do not expect offsetting capital gains.
+We currently have no valuation allowance against certain of our deferred tax assets.
 In addition, due to the basis differences resulting from our IPO-related transactions (including the tax receivable agreement with NCM LLC's founding members) and subsequent adjustments pursuant to the common unit adjustment agreement, we are required to make cash payments under the tax receivable agreement to NCM LLC's founding members in amounts equal to 90% of our actual tax benefit realized from the tax amortization of the basis difference for certain deferred assets noted above.
 The requirements of the tax receivable agreement, as amended, are highly technical and complex and involve management's judgment, including judgments to determine hypothetical tax outcomes exclusive of the IPO date transaction and agreements.
 If we were to fail to meet certain of the requirements of the tax receivable agreement, we could be subject to additional payments to taxing authorities or to NCM LLC's founding members.
-Refer to Note 6 to the audited consolidated financial statements included elsewhere in this document.
+Refer to Note 7 to the audited Consolidated Financial Statements included elsewhere in this document.